 We post contributions from regular blog members (some of whom cross-post elsewhere), as well as guest bloggers.
 If you are interested in the possibility of a guest blogging stint, which generally entails contributing 5-8 posts over the course of a one month period, please get in touch.

 James A. Attwood and Leslie Williams Professor of Law, Harvard Law School

 A number of our bloggers cross-post their material on other sites, as denoted in their individual posts.

-In addition, we have allied with the American College of Medical Genetics and Genomics, and its journal – Genetics in Medicine – to bring their medico-legal content to the broader community.
+We have collaborated with the American College of Medical Genetics and Genomics, and its official peer-reviewed journal – Genetics in Medicine – to address the ethical as well as legal components of genetics and genomics to the broader community.
 We will highlight relevant articles and podcasts as they are published, in some cases alongside blog-only commentary from their authors.

 About the Contributors

 Ryan Abbott is Professor of Law and Health Sciences at the University of Surrey School of Law and Adjunct Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA

 Zack Buck is an Assistant Professor of Law and Wilkinson Junior Research Professor at the University of Tennessee Knoxville.